shenek/django-mojeid-auth/README.rst

 Note that no login reports are generated when you override these actions.
 But you can still send the report in these functions.

+To see both functions in action see *examples/login* and *examples/association*

 Registration
 ------------
 To register an existing user to mojeID a registration form is generated and redirected to mojeid registration page.